Complex Number Calculator | Rectangular Polar (Phasor) Converter

 Note: Both the real part and the imaginary part are real numbers.
 The imaginary part is so called because it is the coefficient of the imaginary unit i.

 All the laws and rules, including the commutative, associative and distributive laws, which we use in conjunction with the real number system, are also applicable to the complex number system.
-This makes the basic binary operations of addition, subtraction, multiplication and division of complex numbers easy to do.
-This calculator for real and imaginary numbers uses the following rules to perform the four basic operations, as well as advanced calculations involving exponents, logarithms, trigonometric, hyperbolic, and other non-algebraic functions.
+This makes the basic binary operations of complex numbers easy to do.
+This calculator also performs calculations with algebraic and non-algebraic functions.

 Basic Operations with Complex Numbers